ndelaneybusch/Cogneuro_helpers/_deep/Inception.md

 title: Convolution shorthands and inception blocks
 ---
 # Description
 The convolution code block provides a shorthand for adding convolution->batchnormalize->ReLU layers to a Keras model.
 The inception block provides a shorthand for adding [inception blocks](https://arxiv.org/pdf/1409.4842.pdf) to Keras models.
+These are coded for channel-end input formats, but would be pretty easy to modify for channel-first formats.

 # Dependencies
 {% highlight python %}